To Infinity and Beyond: A General Framework for Scaling Economic Theories: Matching Theory

-A \emph{Walrasian equilibrium} consists of a vector of prices $p\in\RR^{O}$, and a partition $\{O'_i\}_{i \in I}$ of $O$, such that $O'_i \in D_i(p)$ for each $i\in I$. \citeN{hatfield2013stability} have shown that substitutable preferences suffice to guarantee the existence of Walrasian equilibria in finite trading networks.
+A \emph{Walrasian equilibrium} consists of a profile of prices $p\in\RR^{O}$, and a partition $\{O'_i\}_{i \in I}$ of $O$, such that $O'_i \in D_i(p\restr_{O_i})$ for each $i\in I$. \citeN{hatfield2013stability} have shown that substitutable preferences suffice to guarantee the existence of a Walrasian equilibrium in finite trading networks.